marwinburesch/react-custom-hooks-controlled-components/README.md

 # Exercises: React - useEffect hook

-This repository contains 4 exercises to train the `useEffect` hook from React.
+This repository contains the next few exercises to practice your React knowledge.
+It is part 2 of https://github.com/namirsab/react-exercise-template

-The repository contains 5 branches:
+The repository contains 3 branches:

-- `main`: just for this README and general resources And 4 branches, 1 per exercise:
+- `main`: just for this README and general resources And 3 branches, 1 per exercise:
-- `1-use-effect-basics`
-- `2-window-resize`
+- `5-controlled-components`
-- `3-counter-local-storage`
+- `6-controlled-components-single-state`
-- `4-using-external-api`
+- `7-custom-form-hook`

 ## Using the template